-Brian Strom is now in his 23rd year as head diving coach at North Dakota.
+Brian Strom is now in his 25th year as head diving coach at North Dakota.

 In 2003, Erin Borgschatz captured UND's first female NCAA national title.

 That summer, Strom was named the North Dakota Associated Press Sportscasters and Sports Writers Association's Female Team Coach of the Year and NCAA Division II Diving Coach of the Year.

 In 2004, he coached Kasey Moseley to UND's first male NCAA national title.

-the University of North Dakota in 2002 with a degree in physical
+A native of Topeka, Kan., Strom graduated from the University of Minnesota-Crookston in 1978 with a degree in natural resources and from the University of North Dakota in 2002 with a degree in physical education.

 Strom currently resides in Grand Forks with his wife, Kimberly, and their 14-year-old daughter, Jenna.